-In late 2023, the Sheriff's Office and Sandoval County Fire Department & Emergency Management have begun the process of cross training members in utilizing Drones in various emergency situations.
-Members of the cross trained team will be able to respond quickly, regardless if it is a Law Enforcement action or
+The Sheriff's Office and Sandoval County Fire Department & Emergency Management are cross training members in utilizing Drones in various emergency situations.
+Members of the cross trained team will be able to respond quickly, regardless if it is a Law Enforcement action or Fire situation.

-Fire situation.
 The combined team will be able to deploy a Drone or multiple Drones that provide real-time situational awareness to emergency services.
 The Team will work together to reduce the risks to first responders by identifying hazards and dangerous situations.
 The Team will have the capability to also provide real-time footage to the SAR team, helping to pinpoint the exact location of the individual.
 Thus, they increase the chances of finding missing persons in less time, often making a life-or-death difference.